Troubleshooting NFS Storage Issues

 su - vdsm -s /bin/bash

-- If the mount succeeds, then try to create a file in it via the
+- Try to create a file in it via the

 touch